Archimedean polytopes

 The uniform convex polychora include, in addition to the regular convex polychora, several types of 4-D prisms and 47 non-prismatic polychora.
 By analogy with the Archimedean solids, I will refer to the latter as the "Archimedean" polychora.

 Like the Archimedean solids, these Archimedean polychora illustrate different types of Wythoff construction.
 The mirrors of the underlying Kaleidoscope are the faces of spherical Goursat tetrahedra (which tile the 3-sphere), which are the fundamental domains of a 4-D point symmetry group.
-All but one of the 47 Archimedean polychora can be built in this way; the exception is discussed at the end of this page.
+All but one of the 47 Archimedean polychora can be built in this way; the exception is discussed below.

 All Zometool models below have been disassembled.
 I have not kept them for lack of Zometool parts, but also because the models of the regular polytopes and their regular compounds already take a lot of space in my office!